How to Make Scary Halloween Sugar Cookies with Video

 Crusting-When the royal icing begins to harden on the surface while the royal icing under the surface is wet.

-- Cover the royal icing with plastic wrap and place it in an airtight container until your ready to use it.
+• Cover the royal icing with plastic wrap and place it in an airtight container until you are ready to use it.

 How to Make Scary Halloween Sugar Cookies with Video: